Elizabeth, The Lady Maclean

 Other events are arranged whenever a suitable opportunity arises.
+Some of these events are aimed at younger people, in their 20s and 30s.
 We also try to arrange an overseas trip each year to a place of interest to Macleans.

 Details of recent and forthcoming events and other items of interest, as well as information about joining us, are set out below.